minghuilab/MutaBind2/README.md

 <font size=4>

-4. Change the path parameters in MutaBindS.py/MutaBindM.py (line 15-20)/: the software configuration path and the user's working directory (workdir) need to be changed.
+4. Change the path parameters in MutaBindS.py/MutaBindM.py: the software configuration path and the user's working directory (workdir) need to be changed.
 The working directory must be lowercase, otherwise CHARMM cannot recognize it.

 <font size=4>